monsoonmaelstrom/book2/book2.md

 “You have no idea—”  I begin.

 “No, you don’t get to tell me I have no idea when I’ve spent the past six months watching you crucify yourself, Hazel.
-I told you yesterday that I know who you are I meant it.
+When I told you yesterday that I know who you are, I meant it.
 I know exactly the lengths that you would go to and it doesn’t scare me.”

 “Then you’re an idiot!”
 I want to shout it at him, but I’m just so tired.
 “And you have no idea.
 None.
 None of you do,” I can’t explain it but I’m certain it’s true.
 Everyone thinks they know who I am and what I’m capable of, but how could they possibly know when I’m not even sure myself?